 Having a comprehensive PR content strategy to grow your audience should include an ad strategy that you can promote.
 This post is a good checklist for when you purchase social media advertising.

 It’s no secret that a social media presence is important for connecting with consumers and getting the word out about your business these days.
-There are all sorts of important elements of a successful campaign, such as posting regularly, not being too self-promotional, including images, responding and engaging with followers, posting a variety of content…of course I could go on.
-But another helpful way to increase your social media presence is through advertising.
+There are all sorts of important elements of a successful campaign, such as posting regularly, not being too self-promotional, including images and hashtags, responding and engaging with followers, posting a variety of content…of course I could go on.
+But another helpful way to reach your target audience, and increase and promote your social media presence is through advertising.
 Why is this important and how can you get started?
 Keep reading to find out!

 Why is Social Media Advertising Important?

 Running a social media ad campaign is a fantastic way to reach new users.
-When you create an ad, you can determine exactly what type of user you want to target and place your content directly in their news feed.
+When you create an ad, like a Facebook ad, you can determine exactly what type of user you want to target and place your content directly in their news or social media feed.